 In the near future, the CRM software market is expected to rise to about $35 Billion by the year 2023.

-Cloud CRM is a web-based software where all the code resides on the “cloud”.
+Cloud CRM solution is a web-based software where all the code resides on the “cloud”.
 Here, ‘cloud’ is simply an umbrella term.
 It means the software doesn’t need to be installed on your company’s network computers.
-You buy a membership, obtain an account, log into your account, and all the software is available on the website.
+You buy a membership, obtain an account, log into your account, and all the software is available on a website.

 Choosing a CRM software is a complicated decision because it could cost a significant part of your budget.
-So you want to ensure that the CRM that you choose is capable enough to bring about all the positive changes it claims to bring.
+So you want to ensure that the CRM solution that you choose is capable enough to bring about all the positive changes it claims to bring.